 Last but certainly not least, you can make use of CCleaner.

 As suggested by its name, this program helps clean the windows operating system.
 It can be downloaded for free from the official website.
 Please install the application and launch it to run the cleaner.

 Next, select “Registry” and select “Fix Selected Issues.”
 The application will prompt you to take a backup of the existing registry.
 You are highly advised to take a backup, so click “Yes.”

 After successfully backing up the registry, you must select “Fix all selected issues.”
-Finally, restart your machine to witness the changes CCleaner made and verify if the 0x80000003 error is fixed.
+Finally, restart your machine to witness CCleaner’s changes and verify if the 0x80000003 error is fixed.